 Route Details

 This chapter explains what information is displayed for your route.
-For the output of detailed route information as PDF, see Output details of a route as a report.
+For the output of detailed route information as PDF, see Route details output as a report.

 Once you have calculated a route with multiple stops, the route and its stops are listed in the left-hand panel.
 The display varies depending on the calculation mode: